 So far the result was satisfactory and I decided to enable the files optimization feature to see how it improves my loading time.
-I just enabled all the three options for files optimization:
+I just enabled all three options for files optimization:

 And this time the performance report was even better than the last time and I could see a considerable amount of difference in terms of loading time and total number of requests.
-Here is final loading time of the site:
+Here is the final loading time of the site:

-Note: I have not yet touched the advanced settings which offers few features such as “prefetch DNS requests” “CDN” and few others.
-One thing which I find very interesting after comparing both the plugin is, WP-Rocket fixed most of the performance grade issues which a cache plugin is supposed to take care of.
+Note: I have not yet touched the advanced settings which offer a few features such as “prefetch DNS requests” “CDN” and a few others.
+One thing which I find very interesting after comparing both the plugin is, that WP Rocket fixed most of the performance grade issues which a cache plugin is supposed to take care of.

-Here is a test result by WP-Seer team, where they compared WP-Rocket with WP Super cache and here is the result difference in loading time:
+Here is a test result by the WP-Seer team, where they compared WP Rocket with WP Super cache, and here is the result difference in loading time:

 When I started doing this test, I was not hoping to see such a huge difference as the W3 Total cache plugin is loaded with excellent features, but the results of the test proved me completely wrong.